pingcap/blog/choosing-right-database-for-your-applications.md

 But its shortcoming is write latency.
 Data is written to the MySQL master and then sent to Redis.
 In this process, there may be dozens of milliseconds of latency.
 If we want to use Redis this way, we need to know whether the application accepts such latency.

 When we query new orders in real time, we usually avoid high-frequency read-only queries on MySQL masters by this way.
-To avoid the impact of slave replication delays, we had to route queries for some critical columns of Shopee order tables to MySQL masters.
+To avoid the impact of secondary replication delays, we had to route queries for some critical columns of Shopee order tables to MySQL masters.
 In a big promotion campaign, the master might be overwhelmed.
 Therefore, we changed our approach and first wrote new order data to MySQL and then transformed binlog parsing results to Redis.
 This way, we effectively relieved the pressure on MySQL masters.

 ### Refactoring data structures and code instead of direct migration